Community Climate Funding logo Community Climate Funding logo

 Deadline Details

-SAH will reopen funding on a smaller scale with pre-construction grants for retrofit projects, and will continue to provide capacity development support to help housing providers move their projects forward.
-A full program update is expected in the summer of 2026.
+SAH has reopened funding on a smaller scale with pre-construction grants for retrofit projects, and will continue to provide capacity development support to help housing providers move their projects forward.

 Intake Type